Key takeaways

 What is a home equity agreement?

-A home equity agreement (HEA) is a financial option that allows you to get a large lump sum without taking on additional debt payments or selling your property.
+A home equity agreement (HEA) is a financial option that allows you to access a lump sum without taking on additional debt payments or selling your property.

 You receive cash after signing the agreement.
 In exchange, the HEA provider will receive a percentage of your home’s future equity.
-The term of the agreement is usually 10 years.
+The term of the agreement varies by provider, but can range from 10 years to 30 years.
 In the meantime, you continue to live in the property as normal.

 If you’d rather keep your home, you can do so by buying the service provider out at any time before the end of the term.